tjohann/a20_minimum_buildroot_dev/README.md

 Summary for setting up a minimum A20 device (Cortex-A7) image
 =============================================================

-This repository is my playground to setup a minimal image which is more or less GPL/LGPL or related license free.
-The idea is to have only the linux kernel as GPL and all other parts are with more permissive license.
+This repository is my playground to setup a minimal image () which different components than "normally".
+The idea is to have only the linux kernel as fundament and all other parts are not mainstream.

-I got a lot of questions about that topic, so i decided to try it out, this is the playground for it.
+I`m interested in embedded linux in general and so i decided to try it out, this is the playground for it.

 Steps:
+- use MUSL
-- i want to use MUSL, OpenRC and toybox for the basic system
+- use OpenRC
-- decide for syslog replacement (with https://github.com/troglobit/sysklogd/)
+- change to the sysklogd (https://github.com/troglobit/sysklogd/) like slackware (http://www.slackware.com)
+- use toybox (https://landley.net/toybox/) instead of busybox (ox is used in android)
-- then active SELinux (or appamor or SMACK), seccomp, namespaces and cgroups
+- then active SELinux (or appamor or SMACK), seccomp, namespaces and cgroups and see if such topics still work as expected
+- ...

 WARNING: This is work in progress!
 So it's possible that something is not working as expected.